A Guide to Host Agency and Consortia Education [+Comparison Chart]

 Your experience level as an agent may help you narrow down choices for you.
 (Check out our chart to see which programs are available to new agents and which are available to experienced agents.)

 Some organizations will require some education or comparable travel agent experience before you sign on with them.
 Others may require a sales threshold for more advanced levels of training.

 Do already know you want some kind of travel agent education, and you know you want to join a host, franchise, or consortia?
 If you answered yes to both of these questions, going with this type of education might be a great fit for you.
 Why?
 Because it will also give you a good feel for their company's culture and familiarize you with their specific tools and technology.

 If you don't need or want an education at this time, but you do want to join a host or consortia, then you'll want to find a host that will allow you to opt-out of their education program.
 Good news? all these details are listed on our chart.

 3. What are a host/consortia's educational objectives?

-Take your mini list of your educational objectives and use it to whittle your options.
-If you have more specific questions for a host, go ahead an ask them in the Q&A section on their HAR profile!
+Take the mini list of your educational objectives and use it to whittle your options.
+If you have more specific questions for a host, go ahead and ask them in the Q&A section on their HAR profile!

 4. What's the damage?